phucvu-nyu/bst236/docs/chapter_syllabus/syllabus.md

 No matter the late days are run out or not, submission more than five days late receive a grade of 0, but they must still be completed and turned in regardless.
 If a student ends the semester not having handed in a homework assignment, he/she is in risk of receiving a final grade of D or F for the semester regardless of their performance on other components of the course.

+We will only grade the commit with the tag `hw-ready-for-grade` on Github.
+See [Homework Submission Guidelines](syllabus.md#homework-submission-guidelines) for more details.
+We will count the late days based on the time stamp of the tag.

-If you commit multiple versions, we will only grade the last commit on Github within the 5 days maximum extension and take your late days based the time stamp of the last submission as well.
+If you commit multiple versions without the `hw-ready-for-grade` tag, we will only grade the last commit on Github within the 5 days maximum extension and take your late days based the time stamp of the last commit.
 It is your own responsibility to keep track of how many late days you used.
-But we will follow the time stamp on Github  as the criteria.
+But we will follow the time stamp on Github as the criterion.

 ![Late Policy](./syllabus.assets/syllabus_late.png)